flutter/website/src/resources/inside-flutter.md

 entirely separated from each other.

 This approach is broadly applicable.
-In Flutter, basic types like Colors and Shapes can be interpolated, but so can much more elaborate types such as Decorations, TextStyles, or entire Themes.
+In Flutter, basic types like `Color` and `Shape` can be interpolated, but so can much more elaborate types such as `Decoration`, `TextStyle`, or `Theme`.
 These are typically constructed from components that can themselves be interpolated, and interpolating the more complicated objects is often as simple as recursively interpolating all the values that describe the complicated objects.

 Some interpolatable objects are defined by class hierarchies.
-For example, shapes are represented by the ShapeBorder interface, and there exists a variety of shapes, including BeveledRectangleBorder, BoxBorder, CircleBorder, RoundedRectangleBorder, and StadiumBorder.
+For example, shapes are represented by the `ShapeBorder` interface, and there exists a variety of shapes, including `BeveledRectangleBorder`, `BoxBorder`, `CircleBorder`, `RoundedRectangleBorder`, and `StadiumBorder`.
 A single `lerp` function cannot have a priori knowledge of all the possible types, and therefore the interface instead defines `lerpFrom` and `lerpTo` methods, which the static `lerp` method defers to.
-When told to interpolate from a shape A to a shape B, first B is asked if it can `lerpFrom` A, then, if it cannot, A is instead asked if it can `lerpTo` B. (If neither is possible, then the function returns A from values of t less than 0.5, and returns B otherwise.)
+When told to interpolate from a shape A to a shape B, first B is asked if it can `lerpFrom` A, then, if it cannot, A is instead asked if it can `lerpTo` B. (If neither is possible, then the function returns A from values of `t` less than 0.5, and returns B otherwise.)

 This allows the class hierarchy to be arbitrarily extended, with later